 Consuming omega-3 is essential for our health, even though many of us aren’t getting enough in our diet.
 The European Food Safety Agency recommends a daily intake of 250mg for adults, but what is omega-3 and what are its health benefits?
 We’ve put together an omega-3 101 for you including a list of various different foods high in omega-3 from to seeds, so you can keep your intake up!

-What is it?
+What is Omega-3?

 Omega-3 fatty acids are polyunsaturated acids commonly found in both animal and plant sources.
-As humans, we aren’t able to produce omega-3, which is why it’s important to incorporate these essential fats in a healthy diet.
+As humans, we aren’t able to produce omega-3, which is why it’s important to incorporate these essential fatty acids in a healthy diet.

-- It contributes to the maintenance of normal blood cholesterol levels
+1. It contributes to the maintenance of normal blood cholesterol levels

-- During pregnancy and breastfeeding, omega-3 plays a part in the normal brain and eye development of the foetus and breastfed infants
+2. During pregnancy and breastfeeding, omega-3 plays a part in the normal brain and eye development of the foetus and breastfed infants

-- Omega-3 helps to maintain the normal function of the heart
+3. Omega-3 helps to maintain the normal function of the heart

-- Omega-3 supports normal growth and the development of children
+4. Omega-3 supports normal growth and the development of children